dmepaiyeda/trivia-board/README.md

 To try out the game, navigate to the project directory run:

+### npm -i

+Installs all the necessary dependencies to run the application

 ### `npm start`

 Runs the app in the development mode.\